 One of the aims of the club is to publish a report of bird records in the club recording area for posterity.
 This is now done in the year following the records.
 A copy of the report is included in the year’s membership subscription and they can also be purchased by contacting the secretary or using the form.

 The YOC meets monthly throughout the year at St Olave’s Church Hall on Marygate Lane in York, usually on the first Tuesday of the month, and runs trips to birding areas both inside and outside the club recording area on the Sunday following the first Tuesday.
 There are no meetings or trips in July or August but there are often evening walks in the programme.
 For information about the meetings and trips, click here.

 We run a Googlegroups forum, YorkBirding, for dissemination of local information, this can be received by email.
-A @YorkBirding Twitter account provides up to date sightings from local and visiting birders.
+The @YorkBirding Twitter account provides up to date sightings from local and visiting birders.
 This broadcasts significant reports from the Googlegroup as one source of information.
 Our homepage contains a Twitter timeline feed from @YorkBirding.